HIVE: Evaluating the Human Interpretability of Visual Explanations: Related work

 \section{Related work}

-\smallsec{Interpretability landscape} Interpretability research can be described in several ways: first, whether a method is post-hoc or interpretable-by-design; second, whether it is global or local; and third, the form of an explanation (see \cite{fong2020thesis,arrieta2019explainable,brundage2020trustworthy,samek2019book,Gunning_Aha_2019,gilpin2018explaining,rudin2021survey,chen2021survey} for surveys). \emph{Post-hoc explanations} focus on explaining predictions made by already-trained models, whereas \emph{interpretable-by-design} models are intentionally designed to possess a more explicitly interpretable decision-making process~\cite{chen2019protopnet,nauta2021prototree,koh2020concept,brendel2019bagnet}.
+\smallsec{Interpretability landscape in computer vision} Interpretability research can be described along several axes: first, whether a method is post-hoc or interpretable-by-design; second, whether it is global or local; and third, the form of an explanation (see \cite{arrieta2019explainable,brundage2020trustworthy,chen2021survey,fong2020thesis,gilpin2018explaining,Gunning_Aha_2019,rudin2021survey,samek2019book} for surveys). \emph{Post-hoc explanations} focus on explaining predictions made by already-trained models, whereas \emph{interpretable-by-design (IBD)} models are intentionally designed to possess a more explicitly interpretable decision-making process~\cite{brendel2019bagnet,Boehle2021CVPR,Boehle2022CVPR,chen2019protopnet,donnelly2022deformable,dubey2022scalable,koh2020concept,nauta2021prototree,radenovic2022neural}.
 Furthermore, explanations can either be \emph{local explanations} of a single input-output example or \emph{global explanations} of a network (or its component parts).
-Local, post-hoc methods include heatmap~\cite{zeiler2014visualizing,simonyan2013deep,Zhou2016CAM,selvaraju2017gradcam,fong2019extremal,petsiuk2018rise,shitole2021sag}, counterfactual explanation~\cite{goyal2019counterfactual}, approximation~\cite{ribeiro2016lime}, and sample importance~\cite{koh2017influence,yeh2018representer} methods.
-In contrast, global, post-hoc methods aim to understand global properties of CNNs, often by treating them as an object of scientific study~\cite{kim2020gestalt,fong2018net2vec,bau2017netdissect,bau2019seeing}.
-Because we focus on evaluating interpretability in AI-assisted decision making scenarios, we do not evaluate global, post-hoc methods.
-Furthermore, interpretable-by-design (ibd) models can also provide local and/or global explanations.
-Lastly, explanations can take a variety of forms: two more popular ones we study are \emph{heatmaps} highlighting important image regions and \emph{prototypes} from the training set (i.e., image patches) that form interpretable decisions.
-In our work, we investigate four popular methods that span these types of interpretability work: GradCAM~\cite{selvaraju2017gradcam} (post-hoc, heatmap), BagNet~\cite{brendel2019bagnet} (ibd, heatmap), ProtoPNet~\cite{chen2019protopnet} (ibd, prototypes), and ProtoTree~\cite{nauta2021prototree} (ibd, prototypes).
+Local, post-hoc methods include heatmap~\cite{fong2019extremal,petsiuk2018rise,selvaraju2017gradcam,shitole2021sag,simonyan2013deep,zeiler2014visualizing,Zhou2016CAM}, counterfactual explanation~\cite{goyal2019counterfactual,vandenhende2022counterfactual,wang2020scout}, approximation~\cite{ribeiro2016lime}, and sample importance~\cite{koh2017influence,yeh2018representer} methods.
+In contrast, global, post-hoc methods aim to understand global properties of CNNs, often by treating them as an object of scientific study~\cite{bau2017netdissect,bau2019seeing,fong2018net2vec,kim2020gestalt} or by generating class-level explanations~\cite{ramaswamy2022elude,zhou2018ibd}.
+Because we focus on evaluating the utility of explanations in AI-assisted decision making, we do not evaluate global, post-hoc methods. \emph{IBD} models can provide local and/or global explanations, depending on the model type.
+Lastly, explanations can take a variety of forms: two more popular ones we study are \emph{heatmaps} highlighting important image regions and \emph{prototypes} (i.e., image patches) from the training set that form interpretable decisions.
+In our work, we investigate four popular methods that span these types of interpretability work: GradCAM~\cite{selvaraju2017gradcam} (post-hoc, heatmap), BagNet~\cite{brendel2019bagnet} (IBD, heatmap), ProtoPNet~\cite{chen2019protopnet} (IBD, prototypes), and ProtoTree~\cite{nauta2021prototree} (IBD, prototypes).
+See~\cref{fig:explanations} for examples of their explanations.